Clifton893/Asian-Food-Emojipedia/README.md

 - This was a practice exercise for mapping data to React props.
 It took me a little time (and many start-from-the-beginning retries), but I eventually got it!
 And I liked the Emojipedia concept so much, I saw an opportunity to put my own creative spin on the project.

 ## What did you do?
 - Nothing crazy!
-I just created my own array of Asian food emojis (using [Emojipedia](https://emojipedia.org/food-drink/)'s great descriptions), imported it into the app, and applied my own styles.
+I just forked the [original](https://codesandbox.io/s/mapping-components-practice-6fkfr?fontsize=14) CodeSandbox; created my own array of Asian food emojis (using [Emojipedia](https://emojipedia.org/food-drink/)'s great descriptions), imported it into the app; and applied my own styles.;

 ## Why did you do it?
 - I love design!
 I chose [#ff3500](https://encycolorpedia.com/ff3500) (*shuiro*, "vermillion"), because that's traditionally the color of *Torii*, the ornate gates of Japanese Shinto shrines. ⛩